petri-o-ojala/draft-sas-viya/README.md

 Azure NetApp Files provider has been enabled on the Azure subscription (`az provider register --namespace Microsoft.NetApp`).

+# Known issues and TO DO items

+- To create a secure environment with least privileged model all resources should use user-managed identities with strict role assignments instead of the system-managed identities with default permissions.
+This will allow proper IAM access management for the resources without linking them to the lifespan of the individual Azure resources.
+However this will require role assignment permissions to the environment, they can be removed at later stage when the environment is ready and/or Azure enhances their role assignment permissions or a suitable condition statement for the role assignment is defined.

+- Diagnostic settings for all resources to the Log Analytics Workspace.

+- Compare the resource permissions to the existing SAS VIAY cluster configuration.

+- Firewall openings for bastion access.

+- Is there a common practise for private endpoint DNS records?

 # Supported Azure serviecs

 - Resource Groups